 HEALTH OFFICIALS ISSUE MOSQUITO-BORNE ILLNESSES ADVISORY

-PANAMA CITY, Fla.—The Florida Department of Health in Bay County (DOH-Bay) today advised residents there has been an increase in mosquito-borne disease activity in areas of Bay County.
+Panama City, Fla.—The Florida Department of Health in Bay County (DOH-Bay) today advised residents there has been an increase in mosquito-borne disease activity in areas of Panama City Beach in Bay County.

-A sentinel chicken flock has tested positive for West Nile virus infection.
+Several sentinel chickens have tested positive for West Nile virus infection.
 The risk of transmission to humans has increased.
-Bay County and Panama City Beach Mosquito Control and (DOH-Bay continue surveillance and prevention efforts.
+The Beach Mosquito Control District, Bay County Mosquito Control, and DOH-Bay continue surveillance and prevention efforts.

 DOH-Bay reminds residents and visitors to avoid being bitten by mosquitoes and to take basic precautions to help limit exposure.